justakazh/LazyRev/README.md

 <img src="Capture.PNG">

 Hi!
-I justakazh maker lazyrev.
-I thank you for your trust in using lazyrev.
+I justakazh maker LazyRev.
+I thank you for your trust in using LazyRev.

-lazyrev was one of my dark patches so I stopped developing lazyrev since 2020.
+LazyRev was one of my dark patches so I stopped developing LazyRev since 2020.

-I thank you very much for your trust
+I thank you very much for your trust.